liuyuanmeng/Project2-FruitsHackathon/README.md

 ## Approach Taken
 **Planing and Preparation:**\
 As a group, we quickly decided on the API.
-We were limited to free APIs, and it was only a 1.5 days project, so we knew we needed the one we had to work out.
+We were limited to free APIs, and it was only a 1.5 days project, My teammates and I decided we would code along together and for a small quick project like this it worked really well.

 This API allows us to:
 -Get fruits from the entire database (which contains the name of the fruit, family of the fruit, ID of the fruit, and nutrition information of the fruit)